 The Climate is Unique

 The lack of age statement is directly related to climate.
-India is very hot and humid so the extraction rate is far higher than traditional whisky-making regions like Scotland, Ireland, or even Tasmania.
+India is very hot and humid so the extraction rate is far higher than traditional whisky distilleries can do in Scotland, Ireland, and even Tasmania.

 “The extraction is four times higher compared to the cooler regions.
 We simply cannot keep the liquid in this version beyond four years, so in order to continue the administration process and limit the extraction, so we had to shift the liquid into ex-bourbon casks.”